Upromise

 Upromise & Skymiles: An Example of Leverage using the Platinum Delta SkyMiles® Business Credit Card from American Express

 Ok, so all this sounds great, and it is, but what does it actually look like in practice?
-The following is a general example, based upon my own spending, on what you could accumulate from leveraging the Upromise & Skymiles programs at the same time.
+The following is a general example, based on my own spending, of what you could accumulate from leveraging the Upromise & SkyMiles programs at the same time.
 Keep in mind that this is just one example of many.
 You could be spending your money online for personal expenses, going out to eat, school supplies, computers, recreation, gift cards, and the list goes on.
 The point is that you should be doing this, it doesn't cost you anything extra and you now are actively putting money away for your child's education.

 ► Let's say I am spending ~$30,000 a year for office and business travel expenses.
-For simplicity sake let's break that out to $5,000 on office expenses and $25,000 on travel (air, car, hotel).
+For simplicity's sake let's break that out to $5,000 on office expenses and $25,000 on travel (air, car, hotel).
 See the breakdown of spending and rewards below.

 Upromise Cash Back